Homesteading for Everyone Banner

 Homestead Workshop Instructors

-Workshop instructors include seasoned farmers, Extension staff, and Master Gardener volunteers and Master Food Preserver volunteers all of whom are eager to spread their knowledge to empower others in the North Country to be more self-sufficient.
+Workshop instructors include seasoned farmers, Extension staff, and Master Gardener volunteers, Master Food Preserver volunteers, and Energy Navigator volunteers all of whom are eager to spread their knowledge to empower others in the North Country to be more self-sufficient.
 The Learning Farm is the ideal place to congregate with others interested in these topics and become empowered with new information and skills.

 Cost